 The Enterprise crew goes back in time for the episode "Assignment: Earth".
 Spock mentions that an unnamed important person is supposed to be assassinated on that day.
 Since the episode was meant as a "backdoor pilot" for another show, this was not elaborated upon.
 However, six days after the episode aired, Martin Luther King Jr. was murdered.

 This episode ended up being a lot more eerily prescient than just that.
 It's not that far ahead of Robert Kennedy's assassination either, and on top of that, Gary Seven was attempting to stop the launch of a nuclear weapons platform into orbit.
-On the same day as MLK's assassination, NASA also launched a Saturn V rocket (Not, however, carrying nuclear weapons) which suffered a malfunction and ended up going way off course, and was covered up in the Star Trek universe.
+On the same day as MLK's assassination, NASA also launched a Saturn V rocket (not, however, carrying nuclear weapons) which suffered a malfunction and ended up going way off course, leading to a fan theory that within the Star Trek universe, this was the Saturn V launch, and the real life cause of the crash was a cover story for the events of the episode.
 Spock's prediction of an uprising in Asia is also sometimes tied to a coup in Iraq, but that was over three months later.

 While the internal Mood Whiplash of "Mystery Spot" made Dean's (fake) deaths slightly less funny, his being killed (at least until the 2008 fall season premiere) made them, and all of his other deaths and death wishes, unbelievably painful to watch during the summer of 2008.

 The Trickster's antics in "Tall Tales" (one of their breather episodes) become a hell of a lot less funny when you learn just how cruel the Trickster can be—specifically, that he could kill Dean over and over again to stop Sam from thinking that he could save him.
 Not to mention when you find out that the Trickster knows how it feels to have your family ripped apart, but still does it anyway to try and teach them a lesson.